 VSTS and Build Server

-We have automated our Build Server to compile and check all Unit Test in an isolated environment (so that no one says: “but it works on my computer!”).
-When the Build Server finds a problem a new Bug is opened and sent to the person who made the commit.
-This person is then responsible to find a solution for it.
+We have automated our Build Server to compile and check all units in an isolated environment (so no one says: “but it works on my computer!”).
+When the Build Server finds a problem a new bug is opened and sent to the person who made the commit.
+This person is responsible for finding a solution for it.

-Additionally, we measure the quality of our software every week using external tools which checks Code Redundancy, Naming Convention, Inline Documentation and other relevant aspects.
-This code quality measurements are used by us to improve our code.
+Additionally, we check the Code of Redundancy, Naming Convention, Inline Documentation and other relevant aspects.
+This code is used to improve our code.

 Pull requests and pair programming

-Finally, there is some acceptance and integration tests which require human work that can’t be automatized by other techniques.
+Finally, there is some acceptance and integration tests.
 For example, being sure that the acceptance criteria are met.

-Deploying our product for the Product Owner and the testers depends on the Continuous Integration, which is specially relevant in “Continuous Deployment”.
-We will cover this topic in a future Blog entry.
+Deploying our products for the Product Owners and the testers depends on the Continuous Integration, which is particularly relevant in “Continuous Deployment”.
+We want to cover this topic in a future blog entry.